Frankfurt am Main

 Leinwand House, Frankfurt

-The remarkable Leinwandhaus is a late Gothic house built in the years 1396-1399.
-The function of the house was the customs clearance of all the linen traded at Frankfurt fairs.
+The remarkable Leinwandhaus is a late Gothic house, which was built in the years 1396-1399.
+The function of the house was customs clearance for all the linen that was traded at the Frankfurt fairs, and it also got its name after that.

-The Alte Nikolaikirche is a church located centrally on the Römerberg in the center of Frankfurt.
-The church is believed to have been built as a small chapel as early as the 11th century and is one of Frankfurt’s notable churches.
+The Alte Nikolaikirche is a church centrally located on Römerberg in the center of Frankfurt.
+It is believed to have been built as a small chapel already in the 11th century.
+In the 13th century, the first real church was built, and it happened around an old wooden chapel, which was demolished as it was completely enclosed by the new church.

 Historical Museum Frankfurt